Skip to content

 Gerald rejects accusations that he is “disruptive” or "aggressive", towards staff in the facility, insisting he never uses rude language.
 Isabelle, a friend of Gerald's and retired Registered Nurse has attended when Gerald was permitted to visited Mary, considers the problem lies with the poor communication skill level of staff.

-"The staff appear to have little or no formal qualifications or training in allied health.
+"Improving the staff formal qualifications or training in allied health would improve communication between staff, visitors and patients.
 Essentially they are lay people imposing their view and limited skills onto patients and families, and they have a great deal of power to do this."

 “I don’t know how my life got into such a mess,” he said.
 “The nursing home thinks Mary will be better off with less Gerald, but Mary and I know otherwise.”